HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: Introduction

-The physical-layer privacy preservation techniques that spoof locations have a dual interpretation in the context of \ac{pla}~\cite{tomasin2024physical}. {While spoofing can serve as a tool for privacy preservation by misleading unauthorized entities,} a device's radio channel response or spatial signature is {also} used as a fingerprint to verify identity.
-Hence, if a device can spoof its location, it can potentially be incorrectly authenticated.
-For instance,~\cite{pham2025leveraging} investigated the ability to spoof the \ac{aoa}, finding that such attacks are ineffective when the \ac{bs} is equipped with a digital array.
+Physical-layer location-spoofing techniques have a dual interpretation in the context of \ac{pla}.
+While location-spoofing can serve as a privacy-preserving tool to mislead unauthorized entities, a device's radio channel response, or spatial signature, is also commonly used for fingerprint-based identity verification.
+Hence, if a device can spoof its location, it may circumvent location-based authentication mechanisms.
+For instance,~\cite{pham2025leveraging} investigated the feasibility of spoofing the \ac{aoa}, showing that such attacks are ineffective when the \ac{bs} is equipped with a digital array.
 By contrast, successful spoofing has been demonstrated under analog arrays~\cite{srinivasan2024aoa} and hybrid arrays~\cite{pourafzal2025cooperative}.
 Spoofing is not limited to angles; it can also affect \ac{toa} measurements.
-This was demonstrated in~\cite{gao_your_2023,Lv:JSAC2024}, which exploited the fact that \ac{prs} are not authenticated, providing the opportunity for an attacker to shift the location of a legitimate \ac{ue}.
+This was demonstrated in~\cite{gao_your_2023,Lv:JSAC2024}, which exploited the fact that \acp{prs} are not authenticated, providing the opportunity for an attacker to shift the location estimation of a legitimate \ac{ue}.
 Interestingly, many of the above works focused on the problem of privacy preservation for \textit{single-\ac{bs} localization}.
-This is well-motivated, since at higher frequencies, users will generally be in \ac{los} to a single serving \ac{bs} for high-rate communication purposes.
-Localization is then enabled by either a two-way protocol~\cite{sun2021comparative, abu2020locbound} or via multipath exploitation~\cite{ge2024experimental,kakkavas2021reflective}, without requiring multi-BS connectivity.
+This is well-motivated, since at higher frequencies users will generally be in \ac{los} to a single serving \ac{bs} for high-rate communication purposes.
+Localization is then enabled by either a two-way protocol~\cite{sun2021comparative, abu2020locbound} or via multipath exploitation~\cite{ge2024experimental,kakkavas2021reflective}, without requiring multi-\ac{bs} connectivity.
 This makes the single-\ac{bs} localization scenario both practically relevant and potentially vulnerable from a privacy perspective.